malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 									- necesidad de una comparación acumulativa, como un objetivo en la teoría y como en recurso para la intervención práctica

-          -  with the notion of language the notion of nation, people and speech community to be deconstructed
         -  idealized speaker versus more flexible group
         -  inequality and innovation: normativity
         -  the communicative event is only possible interaction context